admhpr/intersection/README.md

 user@computer /location/of/plugin $ phpunit
 ```

-and see the results of phpunit
+and see the results of PHPunit output to the console.